40 BEST Things To Do In Golden, BC

 There are many great things to do in Golden, BC, during the summer and winter months.
 Golden is only a short drive away from our home, so every year we take quick trips to check out all the activities and explore outside of the Canadian Rockies.
-Heading to Golden is an excellent addition to any trip to Banff or Jasper.
+Heading to Golden is an excellent addition to any trip to Banff or Jasper, and it’s also more reasonably priced than the mountain towns in the Canadian Rockies.

-Golden is an outdoor lover paradise in a growing town nestled in the mountains.
-Golden, BC, makes an excellent destination for any traveler looking to explore more of the great Canadian wilderness.
-If you’re looking for some ideas of what to do in Golden, we have you covered!
+Golden is an outdoor lover’s paradise in a growing town nestled in the mountains.
+It is an excellent destination for any traveler looking to explore more of the great Canadian wilderness.
+If you’re looking for ideas about what to do in Golden, we have you covered!

-It’s the perfect location near Yoho, Banff, Jasper, Glacier, and Kootenay National Park.
-Golden is located right off of Highway 1 (the Trans-Canada Highway) making it a great stop on any Western Canada road trip, especially when connecting Vancouver to Calgary.
+It’s the perfect location near five national parks: Yoho, Banff, Jasper, Glacier, and Kootenay.
+Golden is located right off Highway 1 (the Trans-Canada Highway), which makes it a great stop on any Western Canada road trip, especially when connecting Vancouver to Calgary.

-Its accessibility to Yoho National Park makes it a popular spot for summer tourists.
+Its accessibility to Yoho National Park and affordability compared to Banff and Canmore make it a popular summer tourist destination.
 With the development of Kicking Horse Mountain Resort, it is slowly creeping up the map as a world-famous ski destination.

 Golden’s history is strongly tied to the Canadian Pacific Railway and the logging industry, and after visiting, you can still see the remnants of an old railway town.
 Now, one of the town’s main drivers is outdoor adventure and tourism!